JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 ### World Cache

+Whereas light tiles reshape computations to accelerate initial direct light sampling for ReSTIR DI, it's time to talk about how we accelerate initial _indirect_ light sampling for ReSTIR GI via the use of a world-space irradiance cache.

 <center>

 ![world_cache_close](world_cache_close.png)

 </center>

-Whereas light tiles reshapes light sampling to accelerate direct lighting, the world cache accelerates sampling _indirect_ lighting for ReSTIR GI.

-The world cache voxelizes the world, storing accumulated irradiance (light hitting the surface) in each voxel.
+The world cache voxelizes the world, storing accumulated irradiance (light hitting the surface) at each voxel.

 When sampling indirect lighting in ReSTIR GI, rather than having to trace additional rays towards light sources to estimate the irradiance, we can simply lookup the irradiance at the given voxel.

 TODO: Diagram of sampling